What is an Ultrasound Scan?

 An ultrasound scan sends sound waves through your womb (uterus).
 These waves bounce off from your baby as echoes.
 They are then converted into an image produced on the screen for you to see how your baby appears.

-Bone and abdominal gas reflect the most waves and so make the biggest echoes which appear white on the image.
+Bones and abdominal gas reflect the most waves and so make the biggest echoes which appear white on the image.
 The soft tissue appears in different shades of grey and amniotic fluid as black.
-This is because the sound waves can penetrate through them with no echoes reflected.
+This is because the sound waves can penetrate through the clear fluid with no echoes reflected.

 The first scan can be a very exciting experience for you and your partner and gives you a glimpse of your baby and develops a form of bonding with your baby.
-At UDC we can provide you with various obstetric packages at very reasonable prices and keepsake pictures delivered directly to your handheld Smartphone/iPad from our advanced technology incorporated within our latest State of the Art Equipment.
+At UDC we can provide you with various obstetric packages at very reasonable prices and keepsake pictures delivered directly to your handheld Smartphone/email from our advanced safe secure encrypted iCloud base link technology incorporated within our latest State of the Art Equipment.

 Is Ultrasound Scan Safe?

-Ultrasound scans have been used in pregnancy for the last four decades and till to date have shown no adverse reaction or side effects have been documented.
-However to use the ultrasound safely in pregnancy there are various guidelines incorporated by the Society and College of Radiographers (SCoR) and British Medical Ultrasound Society (BMUS) which we implement in our practice for the safety and diagnostic purpose of the scans that we deliver to our patients and clients alike.
+Ultrasound scans have been used in pregnancy for nearly more than five decades and till to date have shown no adverse reaction or known side effects have been documented.
+However ultrasound must be used safely in pregnancy and operated by qualified and accredited professionals only and with the use of clearly laid out guidelines incorporated by the, Royal College of Obstetricians and Gynaecologists (RCOG), Society and College of Radiographers (SCoR), British Medical Ultrasound Society (BMUS) and National Institute for Health and Care Excellence (NICE).
+At UDC we implement the above guidelines strictly on a daily basis in our practice for the safety and diagnostic purpose of the scans that we deliver to our patients and clients alike.

 The following safety measures are taken into account when delivering a diagnostic and non-diagnostic scans alike.